paulovieira/clima/README.md

 #### Other configurations

 Nginx client_max_body_size
-in the sites-available nginx configuration for clima.fc.ul.pt, make sure the "server" block has:
+in the sites-available nginx configuration for clima-madeira.pt, make sure the "server" block has:

 client_max_body_size 0;